 Where to watch UEFA Champions League and Europa League on US TV and streaming

 The UEFA Champions League is the most exciting and prestigious yearly club competition in the entire world.
 The European tournament pits the top teams from around the continent against each other until there is only one club standing in May.
-Powerhouse teams such as Arsenal, Barcelona, Bayern Munich, Juventus, and Real Madrid regularly feature in the mammoth tournament.
+Powerhouse teams such as Barcelona, Bayern Munich, Juventus, Manchester United, Liverpool and Real Madrid regularly feature in the mammoth tournament.

 To illustrate how popular the final it, the 2014/15’s Champions League final was viewed by an estimated 180 million viewers from over 200 countries worldwide compared to the Super Bowl, which generates a worldwide audience of 160 million.

 Meanwhile, while some have labeled the Europa League a secondary tournament, there are still some very solid clubs to feature year in and year out of the competition.
 Teams such as Arsenal, Chelsea, Bayer Leverkusen, Marseille, AC Milan, Sporting and Villarreal are competing in this season’s Europa League tournament.

 Where to watch UEFA Champions League on US TV

 FOX Sports no longer has the rights to the Champions League and Europa League in the United States.
 The new rights holders are Turner Sports (on their TNT channel), B/R Live (for English-language streaming) and Univision Deportes (for Spanish-language TV and streams). fuboTV streams both TNT and all of the Univision channels.

 Group Stage coverage of the tournament begins in September each year.